kaseyb002/MyLogReg/README.md

 # MyLogReg
-Let people play with your logistic regression model.
+Let other people play with your logistic regression model.

-### How-To
+## How-To
 Just plug your model into the config var at the top of the HTML file and fill out a few settings.
 ```javascript
 /**************BEGIN EDITING HERE************/